randompast/Vitaman-Game/README.md

 # Vitaman-Game
 A fun kid friendly nutrition oriented game.
+This is our hackathon submission.
+We worked around the clock and implemented all of our originally planned features and more.
+It was a real group effort with lots of fun and frustration.

 [Live Demo](http://randompast.github.io/Vitaman-Game/)  (Warning, autoplay music might be a tad loud.)